hungdn1701/hungdn1701.github.io/_tabs/teaching.md

 order: 3
 ---

-## Teaching Experience
+## Teaching

-Courses and workshops I've taught in backend development, system design, and software engineering.
+I've taught since 2013 and officially joined the Faculty of Information Technology at the Posts and Telecommunications Institute of Technology (PTIT) in 2016.

+My primary courses (regular/major):

+- Service-Oriented Software Development
+- Network Programming
+- Web Services & Microservices

+I also deliver shorter modules and workshops in web programming, databases, and C systems programming.

 {% if site.teaching %}
   {% assign sorted_teaching = site.teaching | sort: 'order' %}